alpafyonluoglu/DualWeb/README.md

 code of conduct.

 ## License
 This project is licensed under the MIT License.
-See [LICENSE.md](/LICENSE) for details.
+See the [LICENSE](/LICENSE) for details.

 ## Contact
 Have something on your mind?
 You can always reach me at [afyonluoglualp@gmail.com](mailto:afyonluoglualp@gmail.com) for any suggestions and questions.